-Ongava Game Reserve comprises 30,000 hectares and is located 90 km north of Outjo on the C38, with the Etosha National Park its northern boundary and its main entrance 50 m from the Anderson Gate.
+Ongava Game Reserve comprises 30,000 hectares and is located 90 km north of Outjo on the C38, with the Etosha National Park its northern boundary and its main entrance 50 m from the Andersson Gate.
+Ongava Tented Camp nestles in Mopani woodland at the foot of a dolomite hill.
+The buildings are positioned on ground level for a close-up, intimate bush experience.
+A waterhole directly in front of the social are ensures frequent wildlife encounters in the camp.